gitmrbean/rpi_Google_vision/README.md

 **Appliction**

 Python application to capture image  and send it to  Google vision api.

-Images are transferred to Google Cloud Platform using Google Vision API interface for Object detection, Landmark detection and Face detection using Google pre-trained models.

 Receive the Json object of result of image recognition